aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/master-slide-transitions-powerpoint-aspose-slides-java/_index.md

 ---
-title: "How to Create PowerPoint Transitions Using Aspose.Slides for Java | Step-by-Step Guide"
+title: "save powerpoint with transitions using Aspose.Slides for Java | Step-by-Step Guide"
-description: "Learn how to create PowerPoint transitions with Aspose.Slides for Java, add slide transitions, configure transition duration, and automate slide transitions effortlessly."
+description: "Learn how to save PowerPoint with transitions using Aspose.Slides for Java, apply transitions to all slides, set slide transition timing, and automate PowerPoint slide transitions."
-date: "2025-12-18"
+date: "2026-03-28"
 weight: 1
 url: "/java/animations-transitions/master-slide-transitions-powerpoint-aspose-slides-java/"
 keywords: